ROCm/rocSOLVER/docs/source/userguide_logging.rst

 The logging facilities for rocSOLVER assume that each ``rocblas_handle`` is associated with at most one host thread.
 When using rocSOLVER's multi-level logging setup, it is recommended to create a separate ``rocblas_handle`` for each host thread.

+Note that trace logging is not designed for multiple host threads and will likely result in garbled trace trees if rocSOLVER routines are called from multiple threads.